Melody Beattie

-Melody Beattie (born on July 2, 1948) is an American author of self-help books on codependent relationships.
+Melody Lynn Beattie (née Valliancourt; May 26, 1948 – February 27, 2025) was an American author of self-help books on codependent relationships.

-Education and career

-Born Melody Vaillancourt in Minneapolis, Beattie graduated from high school with honors.
+Early life and education

+Melody Lynn Valliancourt was born in Ramsey, Minnesota, on May 26, 1948.
+She was raised by her mother in Saint Paul, Minnesota, and experienced a traumatic childhood: she was sexually abused by a stranger when she was five, and her mother was physically abusive to her siblings, though not to Melody herself.
 She began drinking at age 12, was an alcoholic by age 13, and a drug addict by 18.
+She graduated from high school with honors.
+However, she was arrested for her involvement in a series of pharmacy robberies a few years later, and underwent treatment for drug addiction.

+Career

-Beattie published 18 books including Codependent No More, Beyond Codependency, The Language of Letting Go and Make Miracles in Forty Days: Turning What You Have into What You Want, published in 2010.
+Beattie eventually became licensed as a counselor for addiction.
+When counseling women married to men undergoing treatment for alcoholism, she noticed the prevalence of codependence in their relationships, and was motivated to research and write about the issue.
+She published 18 books including Codependent No More, Beyond Codependency, The Language of Letting Go and Make Miracles in Forty Days: Turning What You Have into What You Want, published in 2010.
 Several of her books have been published in other languages.

-Ideas

 Beattie, along with Janet G. Woititz and Robin Norwood, were popularizers of science, helping to digest and explain the work of psychiatrist Timmen L. Cermak, author of Diagnosing and Treating Co-Dependence.
 Beattie popularized the concept of codependency in 1986 with Codependent No More, which sold eight million copies.